 One of the advantages of improvised learning, where games are played to improve listening skills, memory or communication is that they provide us with a safe space to fail, and a playground for experimentation.
 Misunderstanding the rules, or simply getting something wrong while playing a game is a small failure without no serious real-world consequences.

 Learning how to fail small in improv workshops is positivity encouraged.
 A student I taught once called it "a healthy level of f&*k it".
 Meaning that it's not about if you fail, but rather the attitude you adopt to deal with the recovery.

 Doing one improv workshop is no quick fix, unfortunately.
 Improv is skill-based.
 Working a muscle, not using a tool, think of it more like a couch to five-kilometre run than a can opener.
 Similar to the process of working up to a 5k, it starts with a little exercise every day.
 Putting your shoes on at the front door one day, jogging down the street the next and eventually laps of the park.

 Regularly working the creative muscles strengthens them and builds resilience.
 Neurons in the brain begin to fire off down different pathways, that lead to less obvious, more creative thinking.

 Professional improvisers and stand up comedians use these brain muscles all the time on stage, to make fast, smart, decisions that influence and impress those around them.
 A joke is a problem looking for an original solution, and a good punchline changes the way you see the subject matter.

-The ability to think fast in a spontaneous and robust way can get us out of the mud of the negative ‘what if’.
-You don’t need to be a performer or even an extrovert to begin building your mental muscles.
-Moving house twice in five months, the stress of moving didn’t bother me too much, because the mental heavy lifting was well in hand.
-That’s why I believe improv is a valuable way to help us when dealing with change.
+The ability to think fast spontaneously and robustly can get us out of the mud of the negative 'what if'.
+You don't need to be a performer or even an extrovert to begin building your mental muscles.
+Moving house twice in five months, the stress of moving didn't bother me too much, because the mental heavy lifting was well in hand.
+That's why I believe improv is a valuable way to help us when dealing with change.